AbhilashMathews/gp_extras_applications/README.md

 If you have any research questions or comments, please feel free to contact mathewsa@mit.edu

+Note: This program is distributed in the hope that it will be useful, but without any warranty nor even the implied warranty of merchantibility or fitness for a particular service.
+Therefore, testing the code and ensuring it performs as you expect is important.

+If you find this code useful, please remember to cite it: A. Mathews and J. W. Hughes, Quantifying experimental edge plasma evolution via multidimensional adaptive gaussian process regression (2020), in preparation.

 This work is supported by the U.S. Department of Energy (DOE) Office of Science Fusion Energy Sciences program under contract DE-SC0014264 and the Alcator C-Mod team.